Lee Min Ho, Suzy Bae Split: 'City Hunter' Actor And Park Shin Hye Might Reunite After Actor's Recent Split?

 Many fans were disheartened after it was confirmed that Lee Min Ho and Suzy Bae have broken up after more than two years of dating.
 Rumors about the former couple’s breakup had started making rounds online after the Legend of the Blue Sea actor started his mandatory military service earlier this year.
-Now, speculations suggest that the Seoul-born actor could possibly make an on-screen reunion with Park Shin Hye in The Heirs 2 after ending his relationship with the While You Were Sleeping.
+Now, speculations suggest that the Seoul-born actor could possibly make an on-screen reunion with Park Shin Hye in The Heirs 2 after ending his relationship with the While You Were Sleeping actress.

-International Business Times India reports that the agencies of Lee Min Ho and Suzy Bae have verified the claims saying that the pair has split last week.
+International Business Times India reports that the agencies of Lee Min Ho and Suzy Bae have verified the claims saying that the pair split last week.
 In an official statement, MYM Entertainment said that the former lovers did not divulge the reasons behind their shocking breakup.
 It added that neither of the two Korean superstars has revealed the exact period of their breakup.

 “It is true that they both broke up recently.
 The reasons and the exact time period is a personal matter so we cannot confirm that.
 Please understand.”

 JYP Entertainment, on the other hand, claimed that Lee Min Ho and Suzy Bae have decided to remain friends despite their sudden split.

 “It’s true that they have broken up.
 They have decided to remain good friends in the industry,” the agency stated.
 For starters, the ex-lovers had started exclusively seeing each other in March 2015.

-In the same year, the Boys over Flowers actor and Dream High actress have announced their relationship after snaps of them together in London circulated online.
-Lee Min Ho and Suzy Bae have reportedly split up in September 2015 and got back together a few weeks later.
+In the same year, the Boys over Flowers actor and Dream High actress had announced their relationship after snaps of them together in London circulated online.
+Lee Min Ho and Suzy Bae reportedly split up in September 2015 and got back together a few weeks later.
 However, they did not confirm those speculations.

 Korean super couple #LeeMinHo and #Suzy part ways after being together for 3 yearshttps://t.co/Q6FS55huhk